MicroEJ/docs/ApplicationDeveloperGuide/sandboxedApplication.rst

   - Display
   - User interaction

-- an hardware device that has been previously programmed with a Multi-Sandbox Firmware.
+- an hardware device that has been previously programmed with a Multi-Sandbox Executable.
-  Virtual Devices and Multi-Sandbox Firmware share the same version (there is a 1:1 mapping).
+  Virtual Devices and Multi-Sandbox Executable share the same version (there is a 1:1 mapping).

-Please refer to the :ref:`kernel-developer-guide` to learn more on writing Kernel Applications and building Multi-Sandbox Firmware and Virtual Devices.
+Please refer to the :ref:`kernel-developer-guide` to learn more on writing Kernel Applications and building Multi-Sandbox Executable and Virtual Devices.

 The next chapters explain how to create, test and publish Sandboxed Applications.